rghu/mnp_training/README.md

 calibration.R
 ```

-Evaluates the results of the cross validation and fits the calibration model that is stored in `./results` and compiles a final report showing classifier performance metrics `CVresults.html`.
+Evaluates the results of the cross-validation and fits a calibration model that is stored in `./results` and compiles a final report showing classifier performance metrics `CVresults.html`.

 #### Tumor purity estimation